The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 Graduates of the Master of Intellectual Property Law will:

-- Have an advanced and integrated understanding of the complex body of knowledge in the field of Australian intellectual property law, including its international context and:
+- Have an advanced and integrated understanding of the complex body of knowledge in the field of Australian and New Zealand intellectual property law, including the international context and:

 - the procedures by which grant of intellectual property rights are obtained

-- the requirements that need to be satisfied to establish infringement of intellectual property rights
+- the requirements that need to be satisfied to establish infringement of those rights

-- the exceptions, limitations and defences to infringement that apply to intellectual property rights
+- the exceptions, limitations and defences to infringement that apply to these rights

-- the means for, and constraints on, commercialisation of intellectual property rights.
+- the means for, and constraints on, enforcement and commercialisation of these intellectual property rights.

 - Have expert, specialised cognitive and technical skills that equip them to independently: